Alabama Drydock and Shipbuilding Company

 The Alabama Drydock and Shipbuilding Company (ADDSCO) located in Mobile, Alabama, was one of the largest marine production facilities in the United States during the 20th century.
 It began operation in 1917, and expanded dramatically during World War II; with 30,000 workers, including numerous African Americans and women, it became the largest employer in the southern part of the state.
 During the defense buildup, which included other shipyards, Mobile became the second-largest city in the state, after Birmingham.

 Shipbuilding declined in the United States in the later 20th century, and ADDSCO closed its yard in the mid-1970s.
 It later re-opened.
 ADDSCO is now owned by BAE Systems, which purchased the yard from Atlantic Marine in May 2010.
+BAE Systems closed the yard in 2018 and it was reestablished as Alabama Shipyard in 2019.

 World War II

 During and after World War II, ADDSCO became the largest employer in southern Alabama, building Liberty ships, tankers and other vessels from the keel up, often at rapid speeds during the stateside war effort.
 The first yard was built on Pinto Island in Mobile Bay.
 During World War II, the facility was primarily tasked for production of the Liberty ships, but wartime losses caused a shift to repair of tanker vessels.
 Twenty Liberty ships were produced at Mobile.
 From 1943 to 1945, 102 T2 tanker ships were produced at ADDSCO.

 Gulf Shipbuilding's destroyer and cargo ship facility was located a few miles upstream.